From the freshly made chicken stock to the mix of vegetables, this soup is a pot of traditional flavors that have survived the passage of time.

 2 stalks celery, chopped

 1/2 teaspoon freshly ground black pepper

 Measure water into a large soup pot and add all the ingredients.
 Slowly bring to a boil over medium heat, then immediately reduce the heat and simmer for 3 hours, using a spoon to frequently skim the soup as well as possible.
 Remove from heat and cool.
 Skim fat from the surface and strain the soup.
 Wash out the soup pot and return the strained stock to the pot.

 Remove and discard bay leaf and parsley.
 Mash the carrots, celery, and garlic and stir them into the soup.
-Remove the skin and bones from the chicken, chop the meat and add to the soup.
-(If the chicken meat has completely fallen apart, that's ok, too; just use as is, with bones removed.)
+If you prefer, you can also leave them whole.
+Remove the skin and bones from the chicken, chop or shred the meat and add to the soup.
+(If the chicken meat has completely fallen apart, that’s ok, too; just use as is, with bones removed.)
 Heat and season to taste with additional salt and pepper.